- Academics Menu

 The Program (HEGIS Code 5299.30)

 The purpose of this A.S. program is to prepare students to transfer into a baccalaureate-level study in Physical Education.
+This program is designed prepare students to be effective communicators and leaders in teaching or coaching environments; and also to introduce students to the background and basic concepts of physical education and sports.
 Accordingly, this curriculum provides a foundation that will advance future educators’ mastery of content.
 The curriculum meets requirements to provide the lower division coursework to fulfill the SUNY General Education requirements.
 The Physical Education A.S. program is a transfer degree, designed to be the first two years of a 4+ year education.
 This program is intended for students who plan to transfer to another college or university, perhaps continuing through a graduate degree or higher.

-Students graduating from the Physical Education program with an A. S. degree will meet the following learning outcomes
+Students graduating from the Physical Education program with an A. S. degree will:

-- Upon graduation, students will meet all SUNY General Education Requirements and up to 41 credits in general education.
+- Meet all SUNY General Education Requirements and up to 41 credits in general education.

-- Students will be able to recite and test the five components of fitness.
+- Be able to recite and test the five components of fitness.

-- Students will be able to recite the seven dimensions of wellness.
+- Be able to recite the seven dimensions of wellness.

-This Physical Education, A.S. degree program is a transfer degree, designed to be the first two years of a baccalaureate degree, leading to a career as a physical education or health education teacher, fitness instructor, athletics coach or recreational therapist.
+This Physical Education, A.S. degree program is a transfer degree, designed to be the first two years of a baccalaureate degree, leading to a career as a physical education or health education teacher, fitness instructor, athletics coach or recreational therapist and also can lead to careers in sport science, exercise physiology or athletic training.
 According to US Department of Labor statistics, the overall employment for teachers at any level will grow as fast as the average for all occupations over the next ten years, with more opportunities in states that are growing in population, and in cities as opposed to rural areas.

 Career placement immediately following completion of the associate’s degree is also an option.
 A graduate with the associate’s degree, combined with other appropriate certifications, may find employment at state or city parks and recreation departments, resorts with activities or fitness facilities, wellness centers, YMCA’s and fitness centers or become a personal trainer, youth coach or fitness equipment salesperson.
 These jobs may be seasonal and may pay at or slightly above minimum wage.

 As a graduate of Jefferson, you will have many transfer opportunities to consider and will be able to choose from a wide variety of colleges and universities to pursue your baccalaureate degree.
-Jefferson has agreements with SUNY Cortland and SUNY Brockport that provide a seamless transition for JCC students to these highly regarded physical education programs.
+Jefferson has partnered with some select academic institutions and developed agreements that help students transfer smoothly to specific baccalaureate programs.
+Currently, formal agreements exist with SUNY Cortland and SUNY Brockport.
 Students can also transfer to out of state schools or private colleges and universities such as Pennsylvania State, Springfield College, Salisbury State University, Slippery Rock University, Canisius College, United States Sports Academy and University of South Carolina.

 Students should check with their academic advisors for appropriate course selection.